 - educate yourself. when i was 25 my dad gave me the book the wealthy barber. i of course didn’t read it, because i was more interested in putting my money into faux chanel handbags and sugary cocktails, but i have since come around to this book. the intelligent investor is a great book to learn how investing, stocks and bonds and all that shiz works. if you prefer online info to a book- i highly recommend jlcollins stock series. i also recommend the financial diet.

 - put your money to werk. the basic financial rules are: 1. make a budget.
 2. pay off debt.
 3. build an emergency fund.
 4. put money towards retirement.
-5. invest. you don’t have to have a ‘uge pile of money or a vault filled with bars of gold to invest. there are apps like acorns that round up your purchases & invest the change (a good place to start but not so good for the long run). if you aren’t comfortable investing on your own and want to use a financial advisor, it’s important to find one that you like. i recently invested with ellevest, because i want to support a female centered firm.
+5. invest. you don’t have to have a ‘uge pile of money or a vault filled with bars of gold to invest. there are apps like acorns that round up your purchases & invest the change (a good place to start but not so good for the long run). jl collins’ book the simple path to wealth has all the good advice for getting into investing.